Sciadi/Sciadi/README.md

-- 👋 Hi, I’m @Sciadi, 22yo and Computer Science student (UNIMORE).
+- 👋 Hi, I’m @Sciadi, 23yo and Computer Science student (UNIMORE).
-- 👀 I’m interested in game and web development.
-I would like to get in touch with the world Data Analisys and AI.
+- 👀 I’m interested in game and software development.
+I would like to get in touch with the world of Data Analisys and AI.
 - 🌱 I’m currently learning DJANGO framework, and working on some beginner python projects.
 I'm looking forward to learn Godot game engine for 2D game dev.
 - 💞️ I’m looking to build a portfolio, in order to keep track of my personal projects.
 - 📫 How to reach me: slimsciadi@gmail.com

 WEB AND DB:
-- Intermediate SQL knowledge and skills, especially PostgreSQL.
+- Advanced SQL knowledge and skills, especially Oracle.
 - Basic knowledge of HTML/CSS and developed some beginner level (one page, static) website.
 - Currently learning DJANGO framework.
 - Looking forward to improve NOSQL DB skills.